tstack/lnav/src/internals/cmd-ref.rst

 :write-json-cols-to *\[--anonymize\]* *path*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Write SQL results to the given file in a column-oriented JSON format
+  Write SQL results to the given file in a column-oriented JSON format.
+In addition, columns that contain JSON values will be flattened to their own columns.
+For example, a column containing values shaped like `{"a": 1, "b": 2}` will be split into two separate columns named 'a' and 'b'.
+This format can be useful for feeding into charting libraries.

   **Parameters**
     * **--anonymize** --- Anonymize the JSON values